microsoft/code-with-engineering-playbook/continuous-delivery/readme.md

 ### Tools

-Check out the below tools to quickly get some of these CD best practices:
+Check out the below tools to help with some of the CD best practices listed above:

 * [Flux](https://github.com/fluxcd/flux) for gitops
 * [Tekton](https://github.com/tektoncd) for Kubernetes native pipelines